webmanager2009/webmanager20091/README.md

 ## Calculator
 Implement calculator program.
 Calculator must perform operations:
 - addition, subtraction, multiplication, division, exponentiation.
-- When performing division, enter a check for 0.
+<div>When performing division, enter a check for 0.</div>
-- If the second argument is 0, you need to throw java.lang.IllegalStateException
+<div>If the second argument is 0, you need to throw java.lang.IllegalStateException</div>

 ---
 # Task № 2
 ## Point
 Implement a Point class that describes a point in the x, y coordinate system - Point (x, y).
-- The point object must have methods double Point#distanceTo(Point point) - the method must calculate the distance between two points
+<div>The point object must have methods double Point#distanceTo(Point point) - the method must calculate the distance between two points</div>

 ---
 # Task № 3